3x071c/lsg-remix/CONTRIBUTING.md

 ## Git Usage

 > Git is a distributed version control system.
-As a result of its nature, the _remote_ (online repository hosted on GitHub, often called `origin` (check `git remote -v` to see the name of your remote)) and your local repository are treated separately, may diverge, not stay in sync, get out of date etc. Atlassian provides a great [tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository) on the basics of git collaboration.
+As a result of its nature, the _remote_ (online repository hosted on GitHub, often called `origin` (check `git remote -v` to see the name of your remote)) and your local repository are treated separately, may diverge, not stay in sync, get out of date etc. Here's a great [tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository) on the basics of git collaboration.

 Squashing and rebasing over merging is encouraged.
 PRs can only be squashed onto trunk.
 Here is a reference for some common git operations: